AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 2.1.
 Customer pays for a subscription that allows to activate AdGuard VPN, a software that is downloadable from https://adguard-vpn.com/

-In order to use the premium version of AdGuard VPN, you need to purchase a subscription: Monthly or Annual.
+In order to use the unlimited version of AdGuard VPN, you need to purchase a subscription: Monthly or Annual.
 Once you purchase a subscription, it is automatically linked to your AdGuard personal account.

 2.2 The order process is conducted by online reseller Paddle.com.
 Paddle provides all customer service inquiries and handles returns.